williamzhong1/tradingBot/README.md

 The project also depends on `sqlite3`, `json` and `datetime` but these should be included in the standard library and do not need to be installed.

-This project also requires an API key which is set an environment variable APIKEY.
+This project also requires an API key which is set an environment variable `APIKEY`.
 Alternatively you may open the `trader.py` and set the variable in `11` which currently reads `self.apiKey = str(key)` to your API key.

 You can obtain an API key from: https://www.alphavantage.co/